About Disaster Response Services

 Immediate relief activities are typically funded through donations and government agencies.

 Once the immediate threat has passed, recovery efforts begin.
 Community members work with their family, friends and neighbors to rebuild the community.
 Volunteers may be on the scene, and private cleanup companies are available to hire.
-Insurance companies typically cover some of the costs of repairing damaged homes, although policy coverage varies.
+Insurance companies typically cover some costs of repairing damaged homes, although policy coverage varies.

 Natural disasters are overwhelming and frightening, but nobody has to go through one alone.